natamm4/audit-tool/README.md

 # audit-tool: Kubernetes Audit Log Analysis Tool

-The `audit-tool` allows you to analyze Kubernetes API server audit logs by converting them into a Prometheus-compatible format, enabling powerful querying with PromQL.
+The `audit-tool` allows you to analyze Kubernetes API server audit logs by converting them into a Prometheus-compatible format, enabling querying with PromQL.

 ---